ministryofjustice/rd-service-catalogue/README.md

 private repos, then an alternative to GitHub Pages will need to be used for hosting the site.

+## Developer Guidance

+This project uses [pre-commit](https://pre-commit.com/) for automated linting.
+Pre-commit is installed with dev requirements in `pyproject.toml`.

+Once pre-commit is installed, remember to install the hooks with:

+`pre-commit install`

+This step installs the hooks specified within `.pre-commit-config.yaml`.

+Committing diff should now run the hooks against the files.
+To see hook feedback for all files (including unstaged), run:

+`pre-commit run --all-files`

 ### To configure your secrets:

 This app requires you to set some environment variables as secrets.
 We use